serenevoid/serenevoid.github.io/src/content/blog/diy-web-relay-switch-part-4.md

 #### Finding the IP of the relay
 For the relay board, I implemented an API in the ESP01 module that responded with a custom message to make sure it was the relay and not any other device in the network.
-The explanation to why I chose TCP searching instead of UDP broadcast is mentioned in the previous blog post.
+The reason I chose TCP searching instead of UDP broadcast is explained in the previous blog post.

 So anyway, I set up a blocking process that scanned through all the 254 IPs that can be assigned to a device in a local network.
 And when the server received the desired custom message, it locks on that